Deadly “Bad Rabbit” Ransomware Attack: 5 Things You Need to Know

 A multitude of organisations spanning across countries such as Russia, Turkey, Germany, Ukraine and other parts of the Balkan region have come under the grip of this malicious cyber attack.
 In fact, researchers at Avast have even detected it in South Korea!

-Amongst the high profile organisations that have been targeted, Russia’s news agency, Interfax confirmed that it has been one of the victims.
+Amongst the high-profile organisations that have been targeted, Russia’s news agency, Interfax confirmed that it has been one of the victims.

 What is its Modus operandi?

 The notorious ransomware presents victims with a ransom note informing them “your files are no longer accessible” and “no one will ever be able to recover them without our decryption service”.
-Then, victims are directed to a Tor Browser page and therein demanded a ransom worth 0.05 Bitcoins or roughly $285 with a countdown timer ticking on the side of the screen.
+Then, victims are directed to a Tor Browser page and therein demand a ransom worth 0.05 Bitcoins or roughly $285 with a countdown timer ticking on the side of the screen.

 Unfortunately, the people who fall prey to the vicious ransomware have no other option left but to pay the amount.